dwolfe884/dwolfe884.github.io/_posts/2021-04-28-Build_Yourself_In.md

 tags: [htb,ctf,writeup,htbctf]
 ---
 ## Description:
-The extraterrestrials have upgraded their authentication system and now only them are able to pass.
-Did you manage to learn their language well enough in order to bypass the the authorization check?
+The extraterrestrials have upgraded their authentication system and now only they are able to pass.
+Did you manage to learn their language well enough in order to bypass the authorization check?

 ## Methodology

-This challenges has us placed in a python jail where we can provide very liminted input.
+This challenge has us placed in a python jail where we can provide very limited input.
 Providing malformed input can get us a useful error message that gives us a little insight into what exactly this jail is doing.
 ```python
 File "/app/build_yourself_in.py", line 13, in main
     exec(text, {'__builtins__': None, 'print':print})